TonyCSB/UMD-Classes-to-iCal/README.md

 This program reads in courses that the user inputs (course and section number) per semester and outputs them into a standardized iCal format that can be imported into popular calendar applications including Google Calendar.

+## PROJECT IS NO LONGER BEING MAINTAINED

+This project is no longer being maintained.
+All functions are provided as is, please proceed with your own discretion.
+You are more than welcomed to fork this project and continue further development.

 ## Features:

 * Course data can be imported through your login info directly NOW